Copenhagen Metro: Service

 The metro operates with a proof-of-payment system, so riders must have a valid ticket before entering the station platforms.
 The system is divided into zones, and the fare structure is integrated with other public transport in Copenhagen, including the buses managed by Movia, local DSB trains and the S-train.
 The system lies within four different zones.
 Ticket machines are available at all stations, where special tickets for dogs and bicycles can also be purchased.
 A two-zone ticket costs DKK 24, and a three-zone ticket DKK 36, and tickets are good for 60 minutes.
 Holders of the Copenhagen Card museum pass ride free of charge, as do up to two children under twelve years of age accompanied by an adult.
 As of 2012, the metro has fully adapted to the national electronic fare card system Rejsekort.
 Outside the Central zones, the outer zones are divided into sub-zones and ticketing can be a bit confusing for visitors familiar with how zones work in London or Berlin.
 Passengers must specify, on their ticket which sub-zone they wish to travel to.

 The system is integrated with other public transport in Copenhagen.
 There is transfer to the S-train at Vanløse, Flintholm and Nørreport, to DSB's local trains at Nørreport, Ørestad and Lufthavnen, and to Copenhagen Airport at Lufthavnen.
 There are transfers to Movia bus services at all but four stations.

 The system is owned by Metroselskabet, who is also responsible for building the City Circle Line.
 The company is owned by Copenhagen Municipality (50.0%), the Ministry of Transport (41.7%) and Frederiksberg Municipality (8.3%).
-The company is organized with as few employees as possible.
 Construction and operation is subcontracted through public tenders, while consultants are used for planning.
 The contract to operate the system was made with Ansaldo STS, who has subcontracted it to Metro Service, a joint venture between them and Azienda Trasporti Milanesi (ATM), the public transport company of the city of Milan, Italy.
 The company has 285 employees, the majority of whom work as stewards.